Wahab Wumbei Suhuyini

 Wahab Wumbei Suhuyini (born 30 September 1955) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Tolon Constituency in the Northern Region on the ticket of the New Patriotic Party.

 Personal life

 Suhuyini is Muslim.
 He is married, with six children.

 Early life and education

 Suhuyini was born on 30 September 1955.
 He hails from Gburimani, a town in the Northern Region of Ghana.
-He entered the University of Education, Winneba and obtained his Bachelor of Education degree in Ghanaian Languages in 1997.
+He studied at the University of Education, Winneba, obtaining his Bachelor of Education degree in Ghanaian Languages in 1997.